mjparty88/sql-library-manager/README.md

 -Express
 -Pug

+To run, clone the git repository, navigate to the project folder, and enter 'npm start'.

+Notes:

 I have changed the process to edit and deleting books from the base rubric.
 Selecting on a book in the library will open the 'books/book' view (which I've made as a read-only screen with form input fields disabled.

 In order to edit or delete information about the book, the user must first select the 'edit' button from within the 'books/book' view.
 Doing sp renders the 'books/update-book' view with form input fields enabled.
 The user will be able to edit, save, and delete the record from this view.